POSTERIOR SHOULDER INSTABILITY

 - Functional exercises

-This protocol have been developed in collaboration with:
+This protocol has been developed in collaboration with:

 Center for Musculoskeletal Surgery Charité – University, Berlin, Germany